 Unlike Henry’s previous wives, rumors of affairs didn’t threaten Queen Catherine Parr.
 Instead, Parr’s outspokenness about religion nearly ended her rule.

-The Arrest Warrant For Catherine Parr
+The Arrest Of Catherine Parr

 Prince Edward, still a minor, would soon become England’s ruler.
 But whoever controlled Edward would determine England’s future.
 As Reformists and conservatives battled for control, Catherine Parr quickly became a target.